Sigurd starts his investigation

 Her eyebrows shot up.
-"You're still planning to visit the old Ghost Fleet base?"
+"You're still planning to visit the old Grand Alliance Fleet base?"

 "Yes, of course.
 But for a proper investigation, I'll need to be on the scene.
 Talk to witnesses, and so on.
 I'll also need to take your medical officer with me.
 We'll need an autopsy."